 Our Fans Speak

+“The air movement is so powerful, and everyone who comes in the shop asks about them.
+They’re absolutely awesome fans and keep us cool every day.” – Justin Annarino, owner of Key’s Custom Automotive

 At Hunter, We Care About Our Customers, and it Shows

-We've worked hard to make the best commercial fan around, and we're not about to risk our reputation.
-We back every heavy-duty industrial fan we sell with a Limited Lifetime Warranty – the best warranty in the industry – because we believe in the quality of our industrial ceiling fans.
+We've worked hard to make the best commercial and industrial fans around, and we're not about to risk our reputation.
+We back our Titan, ECO, and XP industrial fans with a Limited Lifetime Warranty – the best warranty in the industry – because we believe in the quality of our industrial ceiling fans.
 Furthermore, we're here when you need us, from the time you press the "order" button to delivery to installation and cleaning.
 If you have a question about our products or services, just give us a call: 1-844-591-3267.

 Clear the Air With Commercial Fans From Hunter Industrial

-Hunter's commercial fans are the trusted solution for your industrial ventilation needs.
-Whether your goal is cooling a large warehouse, improving air circulation in a manufacturing facility or enhancing comfort in a commercial space, our large industrial fans offer unmatched performance and durability.
+Hunter's industrial and commercial fans are the trusted solution for your ventilation needs.
+Whether your goal is cooling a large warehouse, improving air circulation in a manufacturing facility, or enhancing comfort in a commercial space, our large industrial fans offer unmatched performance and durability.
 Contact us today to discover how Hunter Industrial Fans can meet your needs for a better work environment.

 VIDEO: HVLS Fan Blade Durability | Hunter Industrial

 What happens when a basketball goes head-to-head with our HVLS heavy-duty industrial fan blades?
 Find out in this demonstration.
-Spoiler alert: We take on footballs, tennis balls and soccer balls, too.
+Spoiler alert: We take on footballs, tennis balls, and soccer balls, too.